 - Experimental: We value scientific rigor, focusing on researching under strong scientific grounds and conducting sound experiments that provide definitive and repeatable findings.

 - Computational: Our scientific nature is to use algorithms, mathematical models, strong theoretical background, and strong coding skills.

-People are usually not conscious nor have the tools to know about their general health and well-being.
-Our lab focuses on understanding the physiological (e.g., EEG, ECG, NIR, Raman) or physical profile (e.g., ultrasound, faces) of human health using advanced signal/image processing (e.g., blind source separation, Riemannian geometry, wavelet neural networks) and deep learning (e.g., transfer learning, unsupervised learning, GANs, attention mechanisms, graphs, meta-learning).
+Our lab focuses on modeling the brain functions of human beings using advanced signal/image processing (e.g., blind source separation, Riemannian geometry, wavelet neural networks) and deep learning (e.g., self-supervised learning, transfer learning, GANs, attention mechanisms, graphs, meta-learning).

 - Brain modeling - using EEG/MEG/fNIRS to model human brain functions, e.g., epilepsy, stress, depression, engagement, drowsiness, cognitive load, pain, etc.

 - Medical processing - using advanced deep learning techniques on medical images/blood samples for the purpose of diagnosis

 - BCI speller - spellers using only EEG.
 Our goal focuses on increasing the speed and accuracy of BCI, make subject-independent models, and increase its practicality and reliability in using it in real life.

 - Stress relief - using human states to create closed-loop musical/visual neurofeedback to help users to learn to deal with stress and anxiety.

 - Cognitive enhancements - understanding how we can reliably enhance cognition using different enhancement tasks.